Chart Color Schemes

 The labour market strength in Buninyong positions it well ahead of most Australian regions

-Buninyong has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 2.1% in June 2025, compared to the Rest of Vic.'s rate of 3.8%.
+Buninyong has a well-educated workforce with high representation in essential services sectors.
+Its unemployment rate is 2.1%, significantly lower than the Rest of Vic.'s rate of 3.8%.

-Conversely, agriculture, forestry & fishing is under-represented, with only 1.6% of Buninyong's workforce compared to 7.5% in Rest of Vic..
-Employment opportunities locally may be limited, as indicated by Census data comparing working population and resident population.
-Between June 2024 and June 2025, employment levels increased by 7.2%, while the labour force increased by 6.8%, causing a fall in unemployment rate by 0.4 percentage points.
-In contrast, Rest of Vic. recorded an employment decline of 0.9% and an increase in unemployment rate by 0.4 percentage points.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs.
-The state's unemployment rate was 4.7%, compared to the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia, published in May 2025, project an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Buninyong's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Between June 2024 and June 2025, employment increased by 7.2%, while labour force increased by 6.8%, resulting in a decrease in unemployment rate by 0.4 percentage points.
+In contrast, Rest of Vic. experienced an employment decline of 0.9% with unemployment rising by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Buninyong's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment